If you're not using at least one photo reference...

 But wait, I'm not drawing anything!
 That's why I bought a stamp!
 Why do I need photo references?

 I'm an artist and I have years of training and experience under my belt.
 Despite all that, I don't color anything without 2-3 references sitting in front of me - even if I'm coloring a commercial stamp!

 Inspiration comes from observation.

 The world is far more interesting and detailed than your memory.

 So if you're coloring a vanilla ice cream cone, you should either have a real ice cream cone sitting in front of you or a few photos of one.
 The same holds true if you're coloring two toddlers sitting in a sandbox.
 Or a lobster.
 Or the moon.

 You need something to look at.

 What you observe in a visual reference will vastly improve the quality and artistry of your coloring.
 No matter what skill level you're at, no matter what the stamped image is.

-Let's say you have a loaf of bread in your image.
+Let's say you have a vanilla milkshake as your image.
 Or maybe a tree; maybe a grizzly bear.
 A photo of real life items can be the springboard you use to create your own color combinations.

 This isn't rocket science!
 Hold your marker inventory list up to the photo.
 Color little swatches in the photo margins.
 Match the markers in your collection to what you see in the photograph.
 A photo can eliminate hours of online recipe searching.

-Look at the yellow dotting the top of that brown bread, that's really interesting!
-And I'll bet you'll find more orange tones in that "Landbrood" loaf than one might expect.
+Look at the whipped cream on top of the milkshake, that's really interesting!
+And I'll bet you'll find more grey tones in that white whipped cream than one might expect.
 Show the world what you see.

 Ultimately, the colors you find in the photos will lend a unique voice to the image.
-Don't waste your time following someone else's bread recipe!
+Don't just follow someone else's milkshake recipe, experiment with your own!